 Jules Verne wrote many books, many of them classics.
 Jules Verne was a pioneer of the science fiction and fantasy genre, yet his arguably most famous book is one that trades fantasy for the fantastical.

 In Around The World In 80 Days, there are no giant squids or rampaging dinosaurs.
 Our heroes do not set foot aboard submarines, or spaceships.
 Instead, they travel by boat, and trains.
 It tells the story of a man and his valet on a mission.
 And the mission isn’t all that important.
 Phileas Fogg does not set out to safe the world or to make an all important discovery.
 It’s a mission that consists of traveling from point A back to… point A, really.
 Just to proof it’s possible, and for a hefty sum of money.
-It’s a story that continues to capture the imagination, so many years after it has been written.
+It’s a story that continues to capture the imagination, so many years after it’s been written.

 Nowadays, traveling around the world is a matter of hours instead of days.
 Get on the proper flights, and you’ll be back before anyone even noticed you were gone.
 Welcome to the world of today.